Towards Unsupervised Domain Bridging via Image Degradation in Semantic Segmentation

 The learning objective of generative models can be framed as finding a transport map $\mathcal{T}:\mathbb{R}^d \rightarrow \mathbb{R}^d $ between two distributions, i.e., $X = \mathcal{T}(Z)$, where $X\sim\pi_x, Z\sim\pi_z$.
 Typically, $Z$ follows a simple elementary (Gaussian) distribution for sampling to generate $X$ from the data distribution $\pi_x$.
 In the diffusion process, the transport map is formulated as a Markov chain with learned Gaussian transitions starting at $X_T \sim \pi_z$:

 which is termed as a reverse process in contrast to equation (\ref{eq5}).
-In our case, $X_0 \sim {\pi_s, \pi_t }$ represents the distribution of the source or target domain, respectively.
-Since $X_1, X_2,..., X_T$ can be viewed as latent codes of the same dimensionality as the data $X_0$, we consider them as intermediate domains, which possess gradually decreasing distribution discrepancies compared to the original $X_0$.
+In our case, $X_0 \sim \{\pi_s, \pi_t \}$ represents the distribution of the source or target domain, respectively.
+Since $X_1, X_2,..., X_T$ can be viewed as latent codes of the same dimensionality as the data $X_0$, we consider them as intermediate domains, which possess gradually increasing overlapping area compared to the original $X_0$.
 This formulation enables a degradation-based domain bridging mechanism within the diffusion framework.